 - Click the Settings gear icon (⚙) near the top right corner.

 - Select Settings from the menu that has appeared.

 - Go to the Forwarding and POP/IMAP tab.

 - Under IMAP Access:, make sure Enable IMAP is selected.

-- See below for the Gmail IMAP settings also available on this page.
+Note: See Gmail IMAP settings for the options also available on this page.

 - Click Save Changes.

-(How to enable IMAP in Gmail tested with Gmail in a desktop browser; updated November 2017; title image: StockUnlimited)
+(How to enable IMAP in Gmail tested with Gmail in a desktop browser; updated July 2020)